 On April 29, Remake, in collaboration with conscious fashion marketplace Galerie.LA, water-saving denim line Triarchy and leading sustainable fashion podcast Conscious Chatter, co-hosted the Los Angeles debut of Wear Your Values, the event circuit Remake tours around the world to turn fashion into a force for good.

-The Wear Your Values sustainable pop-up shop and panel was held in an interactive space in ROW DTLA a multi-use development, where retailers, restaurants and offices are replacing the former American Apparel factory lot.
-ROW DTLA houses fashion brands such as Splendid and soon Adidas’s Los Angeles HQ.
+The Wear Your Values sustainable pop-up shop and panel was held in an interactive space in ROW DTLA, a multi-use development where retailers, restaurants and offices are replacing the former American Apparel factory lot.
+ROW DTLA houses fashion brands such as Splendid and soon the Adidas Los Angeles HQ.

 Talking about sustainable fashion next to some of the world’s biggest brands?
 Kind of revolutionary, isn’t it?
 The location matched the revolutionary tone of the panel conversation, moderated by Kestrel Jenkins, a slow fashion advocate who hosts the Conscious Chatter podcast.
 Kestrel asked each of the panelists to share their “woke” moments to make fashion do more good.

 “The story of how our clothes are made is not new.
 We all know the story of sweatshops and the impact on our planet.
 But I have to apologize for us activists, because we’ve been telling you the story all wrong.
 Shaming you with how awful the fashion industry is but giving you little in terms of practical ways to be a part of the solution.”